WRNA

 WRNA (1140 kHz) is a commercial AM radio station broadcasting a Southern Gospel radio format.
 Licensed to China Grove, North Carolina, it serves Rowan and Cabarrus Counties.
-It is owned by South Rowan Broadcasting and is simulcast with co-owned WRKB 1460 AM in Kannapolis, North Carolina.
+It is owned by South Rowan Broadcasting and is simulcast with co-owned WRKB in Kannapolis.

 By day, WRNA is powered at 1,000 watts, using a directional antenna.
-But 1140 AM is a clear channel frequency reserved for Class A XEMR Monterrey, Mexico, and WRVA Richmond, Virginia.
-So to avoid interference, WRNA must sign off at night.
+As 1140 AM is a clear channel frequency reserved for Class A stations XEMR-AM in Monterrey, Mexico, and WRVA in Richmond, Virginia, WRNA must sign off at night to avoid interference.
 During critical hours, it is powered at 250 watts.

 History

-The station signed on in November 1979.
+The station signed on in November 1980.

-Carl L Ford's first job was at WRKB in Kannapolis, which was owned by Bill Hefner at the time.
-Now Ford and his wife Angela own Ford Broadcasting, which owns WRKB and WRNA.
+Carl L. Ford's first job was at WRKB in Kannapolis, which was owned by Bill Hefner at the time.
+Ford and his wife, Angela, own Ford Broadcasting, which owns WRKB and WRNA.
 The two stations broadcast the same programming, and Ford hosts a morning show on both stations.